THE CIRENCESTER OLD GRAMMARIANS 1940s ASSOCIATION

 THE ‘NEW CIRENCESTRIAN’ MAGAZINE

-The Association’s annual magazine, The New Cirencestrian, for 2018, is complete and will be published in December.
+The Association’s annual magazine, The New Cirencestrian, for 2019 is being worked on and will be published in December.
 Contributions for the edition will be welcome.

 If anyone has information on Bertram Hibbert (an OG who was killed in action in 1918) the editor would be interested to hear.
 Especially if there is news of any extant relatives.

 This slot is available for Cirencester news concerning residents.
 Don’t forget that the Wilts & Glos Standard is published weekly and a certain amount of its news can be accessed via:

 The Old Grammar School in Park Lane, Cirencester, has been sold on.